 5. Washing up

 We have a bottle of Ecover washing up liquid, which does come in a plastic bottle.
 The plan here is to by a large 5l container to keep under the sink.
 We’ll keep our small bottle on the countertop and refill it as we go.
-Then find a shop who does refills (such as the Hay Deli in Hay-on-Wye near my parents house) and get our big container topped up.
+Then find a shop who does refills (such as the Hay Deli in Hay-on-Wye) and get our big container topped up.
 So, yes, it is plastic but as we know plastic doesn’t degrade (every piece of plastic ever made is still in existence somewhere) and so we’re going to reuse these bottles constantly and therefore negating the need to buy more and bring more plastic into our home.